tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 #### Configure signal execution frequency

 The signal execution frequency can be customized by adjusting the "parameterOverrides" field.
-To configure the frequency, customers should append "_INTERVAL" to the signal name and specify the desired time duration.
 For instance, to set the outbound connectivity test execution frequency to 60 seconds, the following configuration can be used.
 ```
 {
    "vmWatchSettings": {
       "enabled": true,
       "parameterOverrides ": {
          "OUTBOUND_CONNECTIVITY_INTERVAL": "60s"
       }
    }
 }
 ```